7 min read · Hardie

 Key takeaways

-- Hardie Trim system covers most needs in non-corroding material
+- Hardie Trim covers corners, casing, frieze, fascia, and bands in one non-combustible material

 FAQ